lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 .. todo::

     * In the ``tutorial_01_geometry`` folder, modify the file called ``SConscript``
-    * Use the contents below to create the second half of the file
+    * Use the contents below to create the middle portion of the file

 .. admonition:: Sconscript